jdubs1022/WhosGotNext/README.md

 In the main folder (WhosGotNext) run: sudo npm install -g @angular/cli Here is a link to their github incase you have issues: https://github.com/angular/angular-cli#prerequisites

-Corey and Nazira you guys still need to accept the invatation for the Atlas account, I sent another one.
+Corey and Nazira you guys still need to accept the invitation for the Atlas account, I sent another one.
 This way you can put your IP address on it and gain access to it.
 If you have issues please reach out.